useblocks/groundwork-utilities/docs/index.rst

 This Python package is designed for applications, which are based on the `groundwork application framework <https://groundwork.readthedocs.io>`_.

-Most of its plugins and patterns are focused on application monitoring and validation.
+Most of its plugins and patterns are focused on application monitoring.

 This package contains the following groundwork extensions:

  * Plugins

-  * **GwDbValidator** - Validates automatically each database model request
   * **GwResourceMonitor** - Prints used hardware resources on command line

- * Patterns

-   * **GwValidatorsPattern** - Provides functions to hash and valid python objects.
-   * **GwDbValidatorsPattern** - Allows the registration of specific database model classes, so that their requests get validated.

 Installation
 ------------